-The second day of my Professional Scrum Master training we do a recap of the Scrum Framework, where one of the questions is: What characterises does a good product owner have?
+The second day of my Professional Scrum Product Owner training we do a recap of the Scrum Framework.
+One of the questions is: What characterises does a good product owner have?
 Quite often people state that a good product owner is extrovert.
 Which may sound logical but in fact is not always the case.
 Raising the question: Can a good product owner be introvert?

 To be clear, an introvert person is not an antisocial or shy person.
 Introvert means being internally focussed, they are more reserved and reflective.
-The assumption would be that an extrovert Product Owner would be better in articulating the vision and managing the different stakeholders and is able to work together proactively with a Development Team in creating a great Product Backlog.
+Therefore the assumption would be that an extrovert Product Owner would be better in articulating the vision.
+Managing the different stakeholders and is able to work together proactively with Developers in creating a great Product Backlog.

 The assumption is that extroverts are better leaders.
 In a study done by Adam Grant it turns out that extroverts are more often in a leadership position.
 However, there is no data on whether they actually perform better.
-So after investigating the effectiveness of leadership, Grant found that there is a relationship between the characteristics of a team and their leader.
+After investigating the effectiveness of leadership, Grant found that there is a relationship between the characteristics of a team and their leader.
 Extrovert leaders scored above average (16%) in achieved results when leading a passive team.
-However, an extrovert leader with a proactive team will surprisingly perform below average (14% below average to be precise).
+However an extrovert leader with a proactive team will surprisingly perform below average.
+About 14% below average to be precise.
 A follow-up study found out that introverted leaders achieve better results when working together with a proactive team.

 So what does this mean for Product Owners?
-Basically you can conclude that when you have a very pro-active Development Team, they might benefit from having an introvert product owner.
+Basically you can conclude that when you have a very pro-active Developers, they might benefit from having an introvert product owner.
 Still being able to make decisions and to manage stakeholders.
-However, managing stakeholders might be a challenge as well.
+Moreover managing stakeholders might be a challenge as well.
 Ideally, a Product Owner is an Ambivert, knowing when it is time to stop talking and listen or when they should speak up and motivate.
-Bottomline, look at the characteristics of your team and find a complementary product owner.
+In conclusion, look at the characteristics of your team and find a complementary product owner.